surniaulula/wpsso/readme.txt

 	* Code refactoring to rename the $is_avail array to $avail.
 	* Replaced WPSSO_VARY_USER_AGENT_DISABLE constant checks by $avail array checks.
 	* Added a Schema type inheritance feature when adding markup for single Schema elements.
+	* Renamed the "WP / Theme Integration" tab in the Advanced settings to "Integration".
+	* Moved the WPSSO_BP_MEMBER_BIOGRAPHICAL_FIELD constant value to a new "BuddyPress Member Bio Field Name" option in the Advanced settings page.

 **Version 3.41.0 (2017/04/22)**